-- 1. No student shall return to play/competition or practice (RTP) on the same day s/he sustained a concussion or brain injury. - 2.
-A licensed health care provider as defined in lowa Code Section 280.13C should evaluate a student suspected of having a concussion or brain injury on the same day the injury occurs. - 3.
-After receiving medical clearance by a licensed health care provider as defined in lowa Code Section 280.13C, RTP shall follow a stepwise protocol with provisions for delayed RTP based upon the return of any signs or symptoms. - 4.
-Education of contest officials, school coaches and other appropriate school personnel, contestants, parents, and licensed health care providers. - The lowa High School Athletic Association and Iowa Girls High School Athletic Union will provide educational materials related to concussions and brain injuries developed by the CDC and other organizations knowledgeable about concussions. - 5.
-Removing students who exhibit signs, symptoms, & behaviors of a concussion or brain injury from participation, and their return to participation. - Coach Removal If the student's coach observes signs, symptoms, or behaviors consistent with a concussion or brain injury, during any kind of participation, i.e. practices, scrimmages, contests, etc., the student shall be immediately removed from participation and shall not return until the school's designated representative receives written clearance to return from a licensed health care provider as defined in Iowa Code 280.13C. - Contest Official Removal If a contest official observes signs, symptoms, or behaviors consistent with a concussion or brain injury, during scrimmages, contests, etc., the student shall be immediately removed from participation and a designated contest official at the contest/event must receive the written clearance to return from a licensed health care provider as defined in lowa Code 280.13C before the student can return to participation in that contest/event, including an event that takes place over multiple days. - Before allowing a student who has been exhibiting signs, symptoms, & behaviors of a concussion to return to participation (practice and/or competition), licensed health care providers as defined in lowa Code
+- 1. No student should return to play/competition or practice (RTP) on the same day s/he sustained a concussion or brain injury, but a licensed health care provider as defined in Iowa Code Section 280.13C makes the final decision regarding (RTP). - 2.
+A licensed health care provider as defined in Iowa Code Section 280.13C should evaluate a student suspected of having a concussion or brain injury on the same day the injury occurs.
+After receiving medical clearance by a licensed health care provider as defined in Iowa Code Section 280.13C, RTP should follow a stepwise protocol with provisions for delayed RTP based upon the return of any signs or symptoms. - 3.
+Education of contest officials, school coaches and other appropriate school personnel, contestants, parents, and licensed health care providers. - The Iowa High School Athletic Association and Iowa Girls High School Athletic Union will provide educational materials related to concussions and brain injuries developed by the CDC and other organizations knowledgeable about concussions. - 4.
+Removing students who exhibit signs, symptoms, & behaviors of a concussion or brain injury from participation, and their return to participation. - Coach Removal If the student's coach observes signs, symptoms, or behaviors consistent with a concussion or brain injury, during any kind of participation, i.e. practices, scrimmages, contests, etc., the student shall be immediately removed from participation and shall not return until the school's designated representative receives written clearance to return from a licensed health care provider as defined in Iowa Code 280.13C. - Contest Official Removal If a contest official observes signs, symptoms, or behaviors consistent with a concussion or brain injury, during scrimmages, contests, etc., the student shall be immediately removed from participation and a designated contest official at the contest/event must receive the written clearance to return from a licensed health care provider as defined in Iowa Code 280.13C before the student can return to participation in that contest/event, including an event that takes place over multiple days.

-280.13C shall follow the return to participation protocol as provided in Chapter 54 of the Iowa Administrative Code.
-(See page 4 of this document.)

-6. At events where the lowa High School Athletic Association or lowa Girls High School Athletic Union have provided licensed health care providers as defined in lowa Code 280.13C, those licensed health care providers have final authority regarding RTP when a student has exhibited signs, symptoms, and behaviors consistent with a concussion.
+- Before allowing a student who has been exhibiting signs, symptoms, & behaviors of a concussion to return to participation (practice and/or competition), licensed health care providers as defined in Iowa Code 280.13C should follow the return to participation protocol from "Suggested Guidelines for Management of Concussion in Sports," NFHS Sports Medicine Advisory Committee 2013 and "Consensus Statement on Concussion in Sport 4th International Conference in Sport Held in Zurich, November 2012," British Journal of Sports Medicine, 2013; 47:250-258. - 5.
+At events where the lowa High School Athletic Association or lowa Girls High School Athletic Union have provided licensed health care providers as defined in Iowa Code 280.13C, those licensed health care providers have final authority regarding RTP when a student has exhibited signs, symptoms, and behaviors consistent with a concussion.